ImJotaM/animate.hpp/README.md

 ## Quick Start (Raylib Example)

-The following example demonstrates how to animate Raylib `Rectangle` structures using the library.
+The following example demonstrates how to animate Raylib `Rectangle` structures, chain them, and control an instance in real-time.

 ```cpp
 #include <raylib.h>